Samsung/tizen-docs/docs/platform/porting/overview.md

 - **System**

   System consists of service (process), device, and resource management features, including:
-  - Interfaces for accessing devices, such as sensors, display, or vibrator
+  - Interfaces for accessing devices, such as sensors, display, or vibrator.
-  - Power management, such as LCD display backlight dimming/off and application processor sleep
+  - Power management, such as LCD display backlight dimming/off and application processor sleep.
-  - Monitoring devices and handling events, such as USB, MMC, charger, and earjack events
+  - Monitoring devices and handling events, such as USB, MMC, charger, and earjack events.
-  - Resource management, such as CPU quota control and low memory management
+  - Resource management, such as CPU quota control and low memory management.
-  - Service management, such as watchdog management and capability control
+  - Service management, such as watchdog management and capability control.

 - **Telephony**

-  Telephony consists of cellular functionalities communicating with the modem:
+  Telephony consists of cellular functionalities communicating with the modem that:
   - Provides call services (single call and multiparty call).
   - Provides call-related and non-call-related supplementary services (call waiting, barring, and forwarding and USSD).
   - Supports GSM, UMTS, LTE, and CDMA network services.
   - Provides packet services and network status information.
   - Provides SMS-related services.
-  - Provides SIM card functionalities (SIM phonebook, SIM EF files, SIM Application Toolkit support)
+  - Provides SIM card functionalities (SIM phonebook, SIM EF files, SIM Application Toolkit support).

 - **Web**

   Web provides a complete implementation of Tizen Web API optimized for low-power devices.
-It includes WebKit, which is a layout engine designed to allow Web browsers to render Web pages.
-It also provides Web runtime for Web applications.
+It includes WebKit, which is a layout engine designed to allow web browsers to render web pages.
+It also provides web runtime for web applications.